Modules

 Calculate the size of the database.

-exact (bool, default: False) – calculate the size of the database exactly.
-If False (default), the size will be an estimate; this should take less time to calculate especially if the database is large.
+(default), the size will be an estimate; this should take less time to calculate especially if the database is large.- Return type:

 int